Home

 Bio

 Narges Mahyar is an Assistant Professor in the Manning College of Information and Computer Sciences at the University of Massachusetts Amherst.
 Narges’s research falls at the intersection of Visualization, HCI, Social Computing, and Design with the goal of augmenting people’s abilities to solve complex problems.
 She designs, develops, and evaluates novel social computing and visualization techniques that help people (both experts and non-experts) make better decisions.
 More recently, she has focused on exploring new strategies for scaling and diversifying public engagement in massive decision-making processes related to civic issues.
 She holds a Ph.D. in Computer Science from the University of Victoria, an MS in Information Technology from the University of Malaya, and a BS in Electrical Engineering from Tehran Azad University.
 She was a postdoctoral fellow in the Department of Computer Science at the University of British Columbia from 2014 to 2016 and in the Design Lab at the University of California San Diego from 2016 to 2018.
-Her recognition in the field has been repeatedly confirmed through several accolades from the premium venues in HCI and Visualization, including five Best/Outstanding Paper Awards from CHI 2023, Eurovis 2022, CSCW 2020, VAST 2014; and the Council of Educators in Landscape Architecture 2017, and two Best Paper Honorable Mention Awards from DIS 2021 and ISS 2016.
+Her recognition in the field has been repeatedly confirmed through several accolades from the premium venues in HCI and Visualization, including five Best/Outstanding Paper Awards from CHI 2023, Eurovis 2022, CSCW 2020, VAST 2014; and the Council of Educators in Landscape Architecture 2017, and three Best Paper Honorable Mention Awards from TiiS 2022, DIS 2021, and ISS 2016.

 Latest News